aaliddell/s2cell/README.rst

 `docs.s2cell.aliddell.com <https://docs.s2cell.aliddell.com>`__.
 Below is a quick start guide for the most common uses.

-The library is designed to be minimal, predicatable and purely functional.
+The library is designed to be minimal, predictable and purely functional.
 Conversion from lat/lon (in degrees) to a cell ID or token can be done with the following two functions:

 .. code-block:: python3